antonromanov1/dragon-book-compiler/README.md

 # What is it ?

-Izber is a compiler that works just like the compiler from chapter 2 of the dragon book (Compilers: Principles, Techniques, and Tools.
+This is a compiler that works just like the compiler from chapter 2 of the dragon book (Compilers: Principles, Techniques, and Tools.
 Authors: Alfred Aho, Monica Lam, Ravi Sethi and Jeffrey Ullman).
 It is written in Rust.

-# Iz.. what ?

-Izber, short for Izberbash, a city in the South of Russia

-# How to use Izber
+# How to use it ?
 Firstly you have to build it:

 ```bash